 - Roll into balls.
 Roll the meatball mixture into 1-inch balls with your hands, packing each one tightly.
 Continue until all the mixture is used.
 You should end up with about 75 meatballs.

-- Cook.
+- Cooking the meatballs.
 Heat a cast iron skillet to medium high heat.
 Add meatballs in a single layer and cook several minutes rotating to cook them evenly on all sides.
 Repeat until all the meatballs are cooked, then remove from the pan and set aside.

 - Make the sauce.
 Use the drippings in the pan to help create depth of flavor in your sauce!